 New Year's in Japan I J-Life International

 How New Year's is Celebrated in Japan

-In Japanese, New Year's is known as shōgatsu (正月), and it is the most important holiday of the year in Japan.
-Many of the traditional holiday celebrations span as far back as ancient Japan, when the holiday was still celebrated on the lunar new year, following the Chinese/Vietnamese/Korean Lunar calendar.
-However, in 1873, Japan switched to the more Westernized Gregorian calendar and New Year’s Day became January 1st instead of sometime in early Spring.
+In Japan, celebrating the New Year, known as Shōgatsu (正月), is generally considered to be the most important holiday of the year.
+Many of the traditional Japanese new year celebrations span as far back as ancient times, when the holiday was still celebrated on the lunar new year, following the Chinese/ Vietnamese/ Korean Lunar calendar.
+However, in 1873, Japan switched to the more Westernized Gregorian calendar, thus New Year’s Day was moved to January 1st instead of sometime in early Spring.

-January 1st, New Year's Day, is considered to be incredibly auspicious and is meant to be full of relaxation, thankfulness, and anticipation for the year to come.
+January 1st, New Year's Day, is considered to be incredibly auspicious in Japanese culture and is intended to be full of relaxation, thankfulness, and anticipation for the year to come.
 In Japan, each year is thought to be completely separate from the last.
-Because of this, it is important to have all crucial matters settled by New Year's, and make sure everything is clean.
-In larger cities, like Tokyo, there are countdown events; although, many choose to spend the holiday at home with their loved ones.
+Because of this, it is important to have all crucial matters settled by New Year's Day.

+New Year's in Japan I J-Life International